End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 What is known

-The law clearly distinguishes between different approaches:
+The law clearly distinguishes between approaches:

 Free housing from the state is provided only for four categories: